emerge-ehri/fhir-specification/docs/source/design.rst

 LMM Report Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo:: <add a brief description of the common vs different elements from that of HGSC>
+TODO <add a brief description of the common vs different elements from that of HGSC>

 The LMM general report layout and detailed mapping to their example report...